William Henry Scott (historian)

-William Henry Scott (July 10, 1921 – October 4, 1993) was a historian of the Gran Cordillera Central and Prehispanic Philippines.
+William Henry Scott (born Henry King Ahrens; July 10, 1921 – October 4, 1993) was an American historian of the Cordillera Central and pre-Hispanic Philippines, ethnographer, and academic.
+He was known for his extensive research on Philippine history, indigenous cultures, and pre-colonial societies.
+A longtime resident of the Philippines, he dedicated much of his scholarship to studying the Igorot people and pre-Hispanic Filipino civilizations.

+Scott authored several influential works that challenged colonial narratives and misconceptions about early Philippine societies, most notably Prehispanic Source Materials for the Study of Philippine History (1968), which critically examined Spanish-era documents and indigenous accounts.
+His research significantly contributed to the understanding of pre-colonial Philippine culture, trade, and governance.

+In addition to his academic career, Scott was a Benedictine monk before leaving the religious order, later becoming a professor at the University of the Philippines Baguio.
+His commitment to historical accuracy and indigenous perspectives earned him recognition as one of the leading historians of Philippine history.

+Early life

+William Henry Scott was born on 10 July 1921, in Detroit, Michigan, where he was christened Henry King Ahrens.
 His family, of Dutch-Lutheran descent, soon returned to Bethlehem, Pennsylvania, where Scott spent his boyhood.
 In 1936, Scott won a three-year scholarship to the Episcopalian-affiliated Cranbrook School in Michigan, United States, where he excelled academically and became interested in pursuing a career as an archeologist.
 In 1939, after graduating, he changed his name to William Henry Scott.
 In 1942, Scott joined the US Navy, serving throughout World War II until 1946.

 Professional career

 In 1946, Scott joined the Episcopal Church mission in China.
-He taught and studied in Shanghai, Yangchow and Beijing until 1949.
-With the general expulsion of foreigners from China in 1949, he followed some of his teachers to Yale University where he enrolled, graduating in 1951 with a BA in Chinese language and literature.
+He taught and studied in Shanghai, Yangzhou, and Beijing until 1949.
+With the general expulsion of foreigners from China in 1949, he followed some of his teachers to Yale University where he enrolled, graduating in 1951 with a Bachelor of Arts degree in Chinese language and literature.
 Immediately upon graduation he was recalled to active duty and served in the navy for eighteen months during the Korean War.

-In 1953 he was appointed lay missionary in the Protestant Episcopal Church in the United States of America.
+In 1953, he was appointed lay missionary in the Protestant Episcopal Church in the United States of America.

 As the Episcopal Church became well established in the Cordillera mountain region of Northern Luzon during the US colonial period, it was here that Scott settled.
-He spent much of the remainder of his life in the Kankana-ey town of Sagada.
+He spent much of the remainder of his life in the Kankanaey town of Sagada, Mountain Province.

-Although some of his most influential academic works — "Prehispanic Source Materials" and "Discovery of the Igorots" — are of particular interest to anthropologists, he personally rejected the description anthropologist as applying to himself.
+Although some of his most influential academic works—"Prehispanic Source Materials" and "Discovery of the Igorots"—are of particular interest to anthropologists, he personally rejected the description anthropologist as applying to himself.

 Known to his friends as "Scotty", he became a focus for pilgrimage by numerous foreign and Filipino academics, entertaining them in his book-lined study while he puffed away on his trademark cigar.

 The Igorot people came to think of Scott as one of their own, even eventually referring to him as "Lakay" (elder).